Shelldon-CLI/shelldon/README.md

 ```

 ### Configuration
 What good is a shell without config?
-The `config do` block will allow you to set up parameters, validate and adjust input, set a configuration yml file, and interact with command-line opts.
+The `config` block will allow you to set up parameters, validate and adjust input, set a configuration yml file, and interact with command-line opts.

 Here's an example that implements the bash 'set -o vi/emacs' functionality in the shell